the4rchangel/the4rchangel.github.io/_posts/2025-11-06-forensic-analysis-manler-cc-crypto-theft.md

 That 3.3MB script was heavily obfuscated.
 I built a forensic analysis tool to systematically detect obfuscation patterns.
 Here's what I found:

 **907 instances** of `Function()` constructor calls.
-This is a classic obfuscation technique—instead of writing functions normally, the code generates them dynamically at runtime.
+This is a classic obfuscation technique, instead of writing functions normally, the code generates them dynamically at runtime.
 It makes static analysis nearly impossible because you can't see what the function does until it executes.

 **58 instances** of Unicode encoding (`\u002F` instead of `/`).
 **36 instances** of hex encoding (`\x2F` instead of `/`).